Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
-La Roue de Fortune (Wheel of Fortune), when reversed: An unexpected turn of bad luck.
+Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
+Wheel of Fortune, when reversed: An unexpected turn of bad luck.
 A broken sequence of events.
 Outside influences for the worse.
 An inescapable descent due to Fate or Karma.
 Great changes taking place as a result of earlier actions that cannot be taken back.
 Misfortune, failure and reluctance to use free will.